forgotten-pillar/fp-notes/content/doctrine/end-time/john-the-baptist.md

 > [!bible] [Mark 2:1 - KJV](https://www.biblegateway.com/passage/?search=Mark+2:1&version=kjv)
 > <sup>**18**</sup> And the disciples of John and of the Pharisees **used to fast**: and they come and say unto him, Why do the disciples of John and of the Pharisees fast, but thy disciples fast not?

 > [!bible] [Luke 5:3 - KJV](https://www.biblegateway.com/passage/?search=Luke+5:3&version=kjv)
 > <sup>**33**</sup> And they said unto him, Why do the disciples of John **fast often, and make prayers**, and likewise the disciples of the Pharisees; but thine eat and drink?

+If John's disciples were fasting often, and making prayers, so was John - so are 144k.
 ## John's Question from Prison

 > [!bible] [Matthew 11:2-6 - KJV](https://www.biblegateway.com/passage/?search=Matthew+11:2-6&version=kjv)